-A description of the aspects of the LCAP that were influenced by specific stakeholder input.
+A description of the aspects of the LCAP that were influenced by specific input from educational partners.

 Continued support in project-based learning, ensuring students participate in high-quality work and adapt to student's needs in preparing them for high school and beyond.
 (Goal 1 and 2)